Founder and CCO of Van der Pop

 After a combined 20+ years in the fashion industry, they decided to launch their own agency to change the standard conversation around clothing, from one driven around trends, to one focused on the impact that fast and slow fashion has on the planet.
 They do this by helping clients build beautiful, effortless, ethical wardrobes that work for their individual lifestyle and express their individual voice, all without viewing budgets as a barrier

-Meet Leigh Canlis, one of our newest members of The Cloud Room!
+Meet Leigh Canlis!
 Leigh has had quite the professional field and is now taking on a new career as the Vice President of Windermere Real Estate, Luxury Division.
 A new luxury brand and division at Windermere for the $3M+ section of the market that will go public this fall.
 Leigh is shifting gears to consult individual top Windermere brokers on everything from business strategy to style and anything in between.

 Meet Charles Mudede, a Zimbabwean-born cultural critic, filmmaker, and currently Associate Editor for The Stranger, as well as lecturer in English Humanities at Pacific Lutheran University.